Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 Common Ocean Freight Shipping Charges

 The charges for ocean freight can vary depending on various factors.
-Some common charges associated with ocean freight may include:
+Some common charges with ocean freight may include:

 - Freight Rate: This is the cost of transporting goods from one port to another and is usually low in relation to other fees.